amatria/pCarrotAAC/README.md

 ## Prerequisites
 * `mysql-server` up and running.
+* `nginx` installed.
+* `ufw`.

 ## Installation
 Our first step will be to install all of the pieces that we need from the Ubuntu repositories.
-We will install ufw, nginx and pip, the Python package manager, to manage our Python components.
+We will pip, the Python package manager, to manage our Python components.

 We will also get the Python development files necessary to build uWSGI.
 ```
 sudo apt update
-sudo apt install ufw nginx python3-pip python3-dev build-essential libssl-dev libffi-dev python3-setuptools
+sudo apt install python3-pip python3-dev build-essential libssl-dev libffi-dev python3-setuptools
 ```
 Next, we'll set up a virtual environment in order to isolate our Flask application from the other Python files on the system.